springboardmentor1077k-prog/CNN-Based-Music-Instrument-Recognition-System/README.md

 **Note:** All Jupyter notebooks are intentionally placed directly inside the `cnn/` directory (not grouped into subfolders) to simplify experimentation, comparison, and academic review.

 ---
+📦 Model Files Note

+The trained model file (.keras) is intentionally excluded using .gitignore due to file size and deployment constraints.

+The repository contains the model architecture, training notebooks, and inference pipeline

+The actual trained weights are loaded locally or provided separately during deployment

+This approach keeps the repository lightweight and GitHub-friendly

+If required, the model file can be shared privately or added later using Git LFS or cloud storage.

 ## 🌐 Deployment